Go Digital ASEAN

 digital skills to address the economic impact of Covid-19

 In ASEAN’s growing digital economy, how can we ensure that marginalized communities have the tools to succeed?
-The divide between the under-connected and the hyper-digitalized will only deepen in the current global crisis, exacerbating inequalities, and sapping potential for growth.
-The Go Digital ASEAN initiative is designed to: equip micro and small enterprises and underemployed youth, particularly those in rural and isolated areas, with crucial digital skills and tools; expand economic opportunity across ASEAN Member States; and minimize the negative impact from the COVID-19 crisis.
+The divide between the under-connected and the hyper-digitalized has only deepened in the current global crisis, exacerbating inequalities, and sapping potential for growth.
+The Go Digital ASEAN initiative is designed to: equip micro and small enterprises and underemployed youth, particularly those in rural and isolated areas, with crucial digital skills and tools; expand economic opportunity across ASEAN Member States; and minimize the negative impact from the Covid-19 crisis.